team-mayes/atesa/docs/theory_of_operation.rst

 ATESA automates the aimless shooting process with a system of independent “threads” representing one particular path in the search through phase space.
 A thread has a given set of initial coordinates, which it repeatedly “shoots” until it finds a successful reactive trajectory, at which point it picks a new shooting point on the reactive trajectory and continues.
 Because threads run entirely in parallel, aimless shooting with ATESA scales perfectly so long as sufficient computational resources are available.

 ATESA also features a suite of analysis and utility tools that run in much the same fashion.
-Most importantly, once aimless shooting has been completed (see :ref:`OnTerminationCriteria`), ATESA automates likelihood maximization to mine the data for a reaction coordinate that describes the transition path, committor analysis to verify that reaction coordinate, and equilibrium path sampling to obtain the free energy profile along it.
+Most importantly, once aimless shooting has been completed (see :ref:`OnTerminationCriteria`), ATESA can be used to automate likelihood maximization to mine the data for a reaction coordinate that describes the transition path, committor analysis to verify that reaction coordinate, and equilibrium path sampling to obtain the free energy profile along it.

 .. _LikelihoodMaximization: